Malte-Lund/Malte-Lund/README.md

 - Potential conflicts of interest:
-While doing my PhD - I have received 5000DKK in speaking fees from Novartis.
+-- While doing my PhD - I have received 5000DKK in speaking fees from Novartis.

-I do not hold any equity interest in any pharmaceutical companies, however, my SO might as I am not aware of her positions.
+-- I do not hold any equity interest in any pharmaceutical companies, however, my SO might as I am not aware of her positions.

-Furthermore, the savings account of my young children are in stocks, and these stocks are invested in broad indexes that generally follow the S&P 500, but some of that is most likely in large pharmaceutical companies such as Novo Nordisk or Astra Zeneca.
+-- Furthermore, the savings account of my young children are in stocks, and these stocks are invested in broad indexes that generally follow the S&P 500, but some of that is most likely in large pharmaceutical companies such as Novo Nordisk or Astra Zeneca.
 In addition to this, being a Danish MD, my pension is obligated through my union to be invested by the doctors pension fund, I have very limited control (only through a representative democracy) or knowledge of how this investment is handled and therefore do not think it influences my decisions.

-I self-identify as a caucassian heterosexual cis-male.
+- I self-identify as a caucassian heterosexual male assigned at birth.
 My pronouns are his/him.

 <!---
 Malte-Lund/Malte-Lund is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.